Artistic rendering – Event may differ

 Frequently Asked Questions

-What are the main traditions associated with the Escalade?
+What are the main traditions of the Escalade?

-Key traditions include eating a vegetable soup and smashing a chocolate pot filled with marzipan vegetables, symbolizing the defeat of the attackers.
+Key traditions include the 'Mère Royaume' legend, the smashing of a chocolate pot filled with marzipan vegetables, singing traditional songs, and parades.